List of The Mummy franchise characters: Zi Yuan

-Zi Yuan (Michelle Yeoh) is a sorceress whom the Emperor sought out to receive the eternal life.
+Zi Yuan (portrayed by Michelle Yeoh) is a sorceress whom the Emperor sought out to receive the eternal life.
 She encountered Ming Guo, his general, who was sent to find her, and they fell in love.
-The Emperor forbade Ming Guo from touching Zi Yuan, but they defiantly embraced and she become pregnant with Ming Guo's daughter, Lin.
-After granting the Emperor his immortality, she wished to be with Ming Guo, but the Emperor instead had him killed.
-He then stabbed Zi Yuan, but not before she revealed that she had in fact laid a curse upon him that turned him and his army into stone.
+The Emperor forbade Guo from touching Yuan, but they defiantly embraced and she become pregnant with Guo's daughter, Lin.
+After granting the Emperor his immortality, she wished to be with Guo, but the Emperor instead had him killed.
+He then stabbed Yuan, but not before she revealed that she had in fact laid a curse upon him that turned him and his army into stone.
 She managed to escape into the mountains where she was recovered by a yeti and taken to Shangri-La, where she became immortal and gave birth to her daughter.
 For the next 2,000 years they guarded the secrets of the Emperor until he was revived.
 The Emperor enters Shangri-La and lifts his curse, becoming fully immortal and gaining greater powers, and kidnaps Lin, taking her to where his body was found.
-Zi Yuan follows him with the O'Connells and sacrifices Lin's and her own immortality to raise an army of the Emperor's undead enemies to combat his newly raised Terracotta Army.
+Yuan follows him with the O'Connells and sacrifices Lin's and her own immortality to raise an army of the Emperor's undead enemies to combat his newly raised Terracotta Army.
 She battles the Emperor in close combat where she is mortally wounded, but is able to provide Lin and the O'Connells a special dagger they use to vanquish the Emperor.